 - Excessively attacking Sánchez Cerén, the current president and FMLN party elder.

-Nayib Bukele did not attend the hearing scheduled for October 2017; he argued that the FMLN Ethics Tribunal was biased against him and in favor of the plaintiffs.
+Nayib Bukele did not attend the hearing scheduled for October 2017.

-Many voters didn’t vote for the FMLN as a way of punishing them for the way they were governing the country, and for expelling the most popular and predominant party member.
+Many voters didn’t vote for the FMLN to punishing them for the way they were governing the country; also for expelling the most popular and predominant party member.

 This marks the beginning of Nayib Bukele’s journey to become the next president of El Salvador.